 A New Year is beginning.
 Starting something new gives us an opportunity to do better.
 Some people make New Year resolutions.
 It is good to resolve to change for the better and do things differently from the way we have in the past.
 When we were in primary school and had made lots of mistakes and crossings out on a page in our exercises book the teacher would tell us to turn to new page.
 It was good to be able to start again.

 We all fail in life and regret many things we have done.
 We cannot change the past.
 There are broken relationships, moral failures, dishonest actions and words, bitterness and resentment, and things we intended to do but didn’t.
-Often we find it difficult to move on and carry with us the memories of our past failures.
+Often we find it difficult to move on and we carry with us the memories of our past failures.

 The Bible tells us of a God who is the God of second chances.
-Many of the great men and women in the Bible made big mistakes and committed serious sins but God didn’t cast them off and reject them.
+Many of the great men and women in the Bible made big mistakes and committed serious sins, but God didn’t cast them off and reject them.
 Peter, who was a leader in the early churches, told Jesus that whatever happened he would never let him down.
 He said he was ready, if necessary, to die for Jesus.
 But on the night Jesus was arrested and condemned Peter denied 3 times that he even knew him.
 Peter wept bitterly and was overcome with the realisation that he had totally failed his Lord in his hour of need.

 Early one morning after Jesus had risen from the dead he appeared to his disciples on the shore of the Sea of Galilee.
 Three times Jesus asked Peter, “Do you love me?” and three times Peter replied, “Lord, you know that I love you.”
 Jesus said, “Take care of my sheep.”
 In this way Peter was restored to ministry and leadership in the early churches.
 He always remembered the wonderful way in which the Lord had restored him.
-It made him more able to help others who had also failed.
+It made him more able to help others who, like him, had also failed.